The Canada Mortgage and Housing Corporation (CMHC) has two guides to help you when planning to buy a home:

 Down payment and mortgage loan insurance

-Mortgage loan insurance protects the bank or financial institution if you cannot pay back the mortgage.
+Mortgage loan insurance protects the bank or financial institution if you can’t pay back the mortgage.
 It also lets you get a mortgage for a lower down payment and a lower interest rate.

-Ask your bank or financial institution for details about CMHC mortgage loan insurance.
+Ask your bank or financial institution about mortgage loan insurance.

 Credit score and history

-A good credit history is very important when you are trying to get a mortgage.
+A good credit history is very important when you’re trying to get a mortgage.
 As a newcomer to Canada, you may not have a credit history that Canadian banks recognize.

 If you want to buy a home, you should start getting a new credit history as early as possible.
-Speak with a customer service representative at your bank.
-He or she can help you with a plan to get a credit history.
+Speak with your banker about making a plan to start a credit history.

 Other forms of housing

-Governments can help people with low incomes afford the cost of a home.
-Landed immigrants or refugees are eligible to move into these subsidized homes, but your name will be put on a waiting list.
-You cannot add your name to a waiting list before you arrive in Canada.
+New immigrants or refugees are can move into subsidized homes, but your name will be put on a waiting list.
+You can’t add your name to a waiting list before you arrive in Canada.

-When you arrive in Canada, ask an immigrant-serving organization in your city or town for more information on local subsidized housing.
+When you arrive in Canada, ask an immigrant-serving organization in your city or town about local subsidized housing.

 Post-secondary student housing